Wreck-It Ralph: Sequel

 Ralph Breaks the Internet is the sequel to Wreck-It Ralph.
-The film follows Ralph and Von Schweetz as they travel to the Internet to get a replacement part for Sugar Rush and prevent Mr. Litwak from disposing of the game.
+The film follows Ralph and Vanellope as they travel to the Internet to get a replacement part for Sugar Rush and prevent Mr. Litwak from disposing of the game.
 The film was produced by Walt Disney Animation Studios with Moore and Johnston directing.
 The film was released November 21, 2018 by Walt Disney Pictures.